skycoin/skywire/mainnet_rules.md

 * You are eligible to receive 24 fixed Skycoin payments ($83.30 USD)
 * The 24 fixed Skycoin payments are comprised of 7 Skycoin node payments ($11.9 USD)
     - official Skyminers consist of seven nodes (visors) and one manager (hypervisor)
-* You'll receive up to 7 Skycoin node payments per month based on the individual uptime of your nodes
+    - you'll receive up to 7 Skycoin node payments per month based on the individual uptime of your nodes
 * The uptime of all nodes in your official Skyminer is being evaluated on a node-by-node basis
+* After these 24 payments, the reward model automatically changes to the [pool method reward model](https://github.com/skycoin/skywire/blob/master/mainnet_rules.md#official-skyminers)
 * *You will receive traffic forwarding payments once the Skywire mainnet with bandwidth metering is live*

 #### Skycoin Price Calculation